 Slangerup began a 20-year career with Fedex Corp., where he ultimately became President of FedEx Canada.
 In his seven-year presidency, his team increased annual sales from $50 million to $1 billion, establishing FedEx as Canada’s leading international express logistics enterprise.
 Following his career with FedEx, he went on to accrue several more years of executive leadership experience, primarily in aviation and logistics.

 He went on to become CEO of the Port of Long Beach, a primary U.S. gateway for trans-Pacific trade and a major economic engine for Southern California.
 From this position, he joined Mxi Technologies as chairman and CEO.
-Mxi is the world’s leading provider of maintenance management software for the commercial aviation and defense industries, until the company’s acquisition by IFS in 2017.
+Mxi was the world’s leading provider of maintenance management software for the commercial aviation and defense industries.
+The company was acquired by IFS in 2017.

 Most recently, he was the chairman and CEO of American Global Logistics, a leading high-tech logistics and supply chain solutions company.
 In 2018, the Atlanta Business Chronicle named him one of Atlanta’s most admired CEOs.
 Since leaving AGL, he has published and lectured extensively on optimizing supply chains, digital transformation and blockchain.